Card Holder Electronic Banking Services and Terms and Conditions

 If it is found by a court that any portion of this Agreement is invalid or unenforceable, the remainder of the Agreement will not be affected.

 27. Governing Law:

 This Agreement will be governed by and interpreted in accordance with the laws of the province or territory in Canada where you reside or most recently resided and the laws of Canada, as applicable.
 If you have not resided in Canada, this Agreement will be governed by and interpreted in accordance with the laws of the Province of Ontario and Canada, as applicable.

 It is the express wish of the parties that this Agreement and any directly or

 indirectly related documents be drawn up in English.

 Les parties ont exprimé la volonté expresse que cette convention et tous les documents s'y rattachant directement ou indirectement soient rédigés en anglais.

-For a more detailed overview please obtain a copy of our "If You Have a Problem or Concern" brochure from any branch or from our website at www.td.com.
+For a more detailed overview of our complaint-handling procedures, please see our "If You Have a Problem or Concern" brochure available at any branch or on our website at www.td.com.

 All trade-marks are the property of their respective owners.

-®/ The TD logo and other trade-marks are the property of The Toronto-Dominion Bank or a wholly-owned subsidiary, in Canada and/or other countries.
+®/ The TD logo and other trade-marks are the property of The Toronto-Dominion Bank.